FIWARE/tutorials.Big-Data-Spark/README.md

 humidity it is back to normal levels.
 This way, the soil humidity is always kept at an adequate level.

-The dataflow stream uses the `NGSILDReceiver` operator in order to receive notifications and filters the input to only respond to motion senseors and then uses the `NGSILDSink` to push processed context back to the Context Broker.
+The dataflow stream uses the `NGSILDReceiver` operator in order to receive notifications and filters the input to only respond to motion sensors and then uses the `NGSILDSink` to push processed context back to the Context Broker.
 You can find the source code of the example in [org/fiware/cosmos/tutorial/FeedbackLD.scala](https://github.com/ging/fiware-cosmos-orion-spark-connector-tutorial/blob/master/cosmos-examples/src/main/scala/org/fiware/cosmos/tutorial/FeedbackLD.scala)